 If you suffer from polycythemia vera, which is a serious disease that can result in death, you may be unable to work.
 In those situations, you may qualify for Social Security disability benefits.
 The Social Security Administration (SSA) oversees the Social Security Disability Insurance (SSDI) program, which provides monthly benefits to disabled workers.

-In order to be eligible for SSDI, you have to have worked enough to pay in sufficient taxes to the SSA and to have earned an adequate amount of credits.
+In order to be eligible for SSDI with polycythemia vera, you have to have worked enough to pay in sufficient taxes to the SSA and to have earned an adequate amount of credits.
 The monthly benefits paid through SSDI can help relieve the financial stress of being unable to work.
 In some instances, you may have dependents who are also eligible to receive benefits if you approved.

 Polycythemia vera is a disorder that impacts the body’s bone marrow.
-If you suffer from this condition, your body creates too many red blood cells, platelets, and white blood cells.
+If you suffer from polycythemia vera, your body creates too many red blood cells, platelets, and white blood cells.
 The over-production of red blood cells can cause a variety of symptoms, including some which are life-threatening.
 The rare condition is progressive in nature despite a slow development.
 Early on, you will experience few, if any, symptoms at all.
-The condition is usually discovered during routine blood work, so treatment gets underway early on.
+Polycythemia vera is usually discovered during routine blood work, so treatment gets underway early on.

-Because there is no cure for this disease, your doctor will focus on taking routine blood tests and prescribing medications that will hinder your bone marrow’s ability to create red blood cells.
+Because there is no cure for polycythemia vera, your doctor will focus on taking routine blood tests and prescribing medications that will hinder your bone marrow’s ability to create red blood cells.
 Because of the severity of the symptoms, many people are left unable to work.